ekinney-lang/bci-game-jam2019/README.md

 ## P300_Unity

 Thanks for joining the BCI Game Jam 2019 and downloading the P300 Unity asset!
 This tool was created to help game developers rapidly introduce a simple brain-computer interface (BCI) control scheme (the P300) into their games.
 The P300 Unity asset has been written for integration into a BCI processing pipeline using the LabStreamingLayer (LSL) backbone to synchronize events occuring in the game with specific brain activity.

+## P300 Unity Backend Resources
+The back-end resources for MATLAB and LabStreamingLayer for the P300 Unity tool used in the BCI Game Jam 2019 have been included as requested.
+Please see the README manual inside the .zip folder for detailed instructions on how to set-up and utilize this repository.

 ## Getting Started